A workframe for Civil Entrepreneurship

 CEO & Bedouin Culture Preservation Program Leader

-Ezry is a project manager in the field of visitor centers and museums and is a partner in a website building studio.
+Ezry is a project manager in the field of visitor centers and museums and is a partner in a website development studio.
 Landscape photographer, filmmaker, musician and lover of the desert.

 “My leading principle is that there is no limit to the extent of which the land must be protected from the state.”